Dr. Patrick Hemberger

 At PSI he is responsible for further developing and application of the technologies at the vacuum ultraviolet beamline for chemical reaction dynamics research.
 This includes development of sources for the generation of elusive and reactive intermediates (free radicals).
 With the ultimate goal to elucidate reaction mechanism in reactive flows, Patrick refines the instrumentation at the VUV beamline (spectrometers & sampling environment) to enable combination with novel reactors.
 He is heading the user chemistry laboratory at the Swiss Light Source, successfully applies for funding and is supervising PhD students and users.

 Patrick’s research interests are elucidating reaction mechanisms in reactive environments in all states, phases and time-scales.
 To unveil these insights, Patrick applies and develops methods to probe elusive and reactive molecules isomer-selectively utilizing vacuum ultraviolet synchrotron radiation, ultrafast lasers, photoelectron spectroscopy and mass spectrometric techniques.
-Currently he is principal investigator in two projects with the goal to elucidate reaction mechanisms at interfaces including heterogenic catalytic processes as well as in processes involving the liquid phase.
+Currently he is principal investigator in several projects with the goal to elucidate reaction mechanisms at interfaces including heterogeneous catalytic processes as well as in processes involving the liquid phase.
 Besides projects with VUV synchrotron radiation, Patrick also applies time-resolved photoelectron spectroscopy and mass spectrometry to study the femtochemistry of free radicals.

 Awards and Grants